valerielu/rushhour/README.md

 Some anticipated updates are:

+- [X] Count and show the number of moves
+- [X] More levels and better graphics
 - [ ] Adding hints in a modal on the side
-- [ ] Add scoreboard and scoring mechanisms to take into account the time it took a user to finish a game
+- [ ] Add scoreboard scoring mechanisms
+- [ ] Add time count for a user to finish a game
-- [ ] More levels and better graphics
+- [ ] Auto-generate random games